The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Conclusions

 \section{Conclusions}

 \end{doublespace}

 \begin{doublespace} We have discussed various measures of similarity between probability distributions.
-We have shown how the combination of the Bhattacharyya distance and the Johnson Lindenstrauss Lemma provides us with a practical and novel methodology that allows comparisons between any two probability distributions.
+We have shown how the marriage between the Bhattacharyya distance and the Johnson-Lindenstrauss Lemma provides us with a novel and practical methodology that allows comparisons between any two probability distributions.\textbf{\textit{ }}This combination becomes, to our limited knowledge, an example (the example?) of perfectly harmonious matrimony.
 We demonstrated a relationship between covariance and distance measures based on a generic extension of Stein's Lemma.
-We also discussed how this methodology lends itself to numerous applications outside the realm of finance and economics. \end{doublespace}
+We have provided numerical examples based on security prices across six countries where we have compared trading volumes, open-close-high-low prices, price and volume volatilities; all of which act as how to guides of the techniques developed here for real life applications.
+We have also discussed how this methodology lends itself to numerous applications outside the realm of finance and economics. \end{doublespace} \begin{doublespace}